-The reason Pam and Gary wanted to farm grew out of several seeds well nurtured and germinated by 1975.
-Gary had grown up on a large apple farm, Mount Farms, on Route 1 in West Windsor.
-His family had sold the farm in the early 1960s.
-Gary had gone on to Princeton University.
-Pam grew up in Princeton on Terhune Road, amazingly enough.
-Gary and Pam started dating while at Princeton High School.
+Farming has always been a part of Gary’s life.
+He grew up on a large apple farm, Mount Farms, on Route 1 in West Windsor, which his family sold in the early 1960s.
+Ironically, Pam grew up on Terhune Road in Princeton.
+She and Gary started dating while attending Princeton High School.
 Pam went to college in Ohio, studying art and education.
-They were married in 1967 and went off to Micronesia for three years to serve in the Peace Corps.
-They had a wonderful experience on a small island with 400 people, teaching and helping with agricultural projects.
-Gary became an expert on coconut cultivation.
+Gary went to Princeton University.
+They were married in 1967, just prior to serving three years in Micronesia while in the Peace Corps.

-First daughter Reuwai was three years old and Tannwen was on the way when the Mounts moved to Terhune Orchards.
-Son Mark arrived in 1978.
-In 1985, they bought the Van Kirk Road orchard and planted apple trees with Pick-Your-Own in mind.
+Their first daughter, Reuwai, was three years old and Tannwen was on the way when they moved to Terhune Orchards.
+Their son, Mark, arrived in 1978.